solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 In this case, we're creating a new account for a token mint so we use `getMinimumBalanceForRentExemptMint` from the `@solana/spl-token` library.
-However, this concept applies to all accounts and you can use the more generic `getMinimumBalanceForRentExemption` method on `Connection` for other accounts you may need to create.
+However, this concept applies to all accounts and you can use the more generic `getMinimumBalanceForRentExemption` method on connection for other accounts you may need to create.

 #### Token Account